phalpern/WG21-halpern/n4034_destructive_move.md

 stability of the `end()` iterator when using `swap` and `splice`.
 A moved from `list` implemented this way must have a sentinel node in order to avoid an "emptier than empty" violation of its class invariants.
-The default constructor and move constructor for such a list might look like the following:
+The default constructor and move constructor for such a list might look like the following (`m_begin` and `m_end` are member variables pointing to the first and past-the-end nodes in the list):

     // default constructor for a simple list type (no allocator support) template <class T>
     void simple_list<T>::simple_list()
-        : m_begin(nullptr), m_end(nullptr)
     {
         m_begin = m_end = new Node(nullptr, nullptr);  // might throw
     }